From school you know that the only rights you are entitled to are: life liberty and the pursuit of happiness.

 So, what are their rights?

-The best answer is to ask them right back, what did they agree to?
+The best answer is: what did they agree to?

 When I look into my clients’ rights, the first thing I do is look at the shareholder’s agreement, the partnership agreement, the operating agreement, or any document that speaks to what the parties agreed to when starting the business.

-If the parties did not draft up some type of agreement, then I have to look at the New York LLC/Partnership/Business Corporation laws to see what general rights every business person is granted.
+If the parties did not draft up some type of agreement, then I have to look at the New York LLC/Partnership/Business Corporation laws to see what general rights every business person is afforded.

 The laws always control…unless the business agreement specifies otherwise.